 As we enter the holiday shopping season, retailers are planning for all scenarios.

-Stores may close temporarily or have reduced capacity, while in-store pickup and delivery are likely to become even more popular. eCommerce websites are going to play a bigger role than they have in seasons past, and social media platforms will become a key place to connect with customers.
+Stores may close temporarily or have reduced capacity, while curbside pickup and delivery are likely to become even more popular. eCommerce websites are going to play a bigger role than they have in seasons past, and social media platforms will become a key place to connect with customers.

-So, how do you pull off successful omnichannel retail marketing?
+So, how do you pull this off?

 Your online and in-person stores should be complementary

-Part of your omnichannel strategy means optimising your website for search engines so shoppers can find your business and products.
+Optimize your website for search engines so shoppers can find your business and products.
 If you have a physical store location, SEO can help here, too.

 - Make sure your address and store name appear correctly across search results.